v72107237-lgtm/Online-Retail-Database-SQL-Project/README.md

 # Online-Retail-Database-SQL-Project
 This SQL Server project implements a database for a fictional online retail company, showcasing essential SQL skills for entry-level SQL Developer or DBA roles.
-It includes database creation, schema design, data insertion, advanced queries, triggers, indexes, views, and role-based access control (RBAC) for security.
+It includes database creation, schema design, data insertion, advanced queries, triggers, indexes, views, and role-based access control (RBAC) for securit

-# Online Retail Database SQL Project

 ## Overview
 This project implements a database for a fictional online retail company using SQL Server.
 It demonstrates key SQL skills for an entry-level SQL Developer or SQL DBA role, including: